Navigating the Decision Points

 Guiding question: When and why should I use AI?

-Implication for research practice: Researchers must determine whether AI is supporting their thinking or prematurely structuring it.
+Implication for research practice: Researchers must determine whether AI is supporting their thinking or displacing the intellectual work necessary to develop their ideas.

 Guidance for practice: